Royal Palace of Valladolid: History

 Despite the fact that kings were present in Valladolid often, they lacked an official residence until the 17th century.
 When the Royal Court moved to the city, the palace of Francisco de los Cobos y Molina fulfilled that function.
 Francisco de los Cobos was a Secretary of State under Charles V, Holy Roman Emperor (King Charles I of Spain).
 Born in Úbeda, de los Cobos forged a spectacular political career.
 He married in 1522 María de Mendoza, daughter of the Count of Ribadavia, achieving thus the nobility rank that he lacked.
 De los Cobos built his palace nearby his in-laws (Palace of the Counts of Ribadavia) and next to St. Paul's Church, according to a 1524 project of royal architect Luis de Vega.
 The building was built around a magnificent, Renaissance-styled courtyard.
-Charles V later ordered its extension, resulting in a building of complicated compositions: several courtyards, chapel, state rooms...
+Charles V later ordered its extension, resulting in a building of several courtyards, a chapel, and numerous state rooms.